make-software/cspr-name-contracts/docs/sequence-diagrams/Secondary-sale market.md

 ## can_transfer filter

-> As the transfer filter contract for the Registry, I should verify token expiration date,
+> As the transfer filter contract for the NameToken, I should verify token expiration date,
 > so that a name token can not be transferred during the renewal grace period.

 _The transfer filter contract functionality can be added to the Registrar or to another contract._